Sex in Maseratis, Bribery in Mexico

 - Where will you live?

 - What would your average day or week look like?

-Mindmeister is one of my favorite tools for organizing my thoughts and ideas.
-So I’ll suggest that you take like 45–60 minutes (Fire up Brain.FM for a 60-minute focus session) to create a flowchart in Mindmeister which is free and takes just a moment to sign up for.
+MindMeister is one of my favorite tools for organizing my thoughts and ideas.
+So I’ll suggest that you take 45–60 minutes (fire up Brain.FM for a 60-minute focus session) to create a flowchart in MindMeister which is free and takes just a moment to sign up for.

-- I’ll suggest that you link from the individual self-determination predictions to your habits in Coach.me.
+- I’ll suggest that you link the individual self-determination predictions to your habits in Coach.me.

 - All of your 5-year predictions should connect at least loosely to your daily habits.
 If they don’t consider adding them to your Coach.me dashboard.

 - Specificity is great.
 Actually, be arbitrarily specific.

 Here’s mine; perhaps you can draw some inspiration or ideas from it…

 The important thing is that you visualize and think specifically about what you want your life to look like in five years.